 10. The selling shareholders may have liability because of their status as underwriters.
-They may sue us if there are any omissions or misstatements in the registration statement that subject them to civil liability.

 Under the Securities Act of 1933, the selling security holders will be considered to be underwriters of the offering.
 The selling security holders may have civil liability under Section 11 and 12 of the Securities Act for any omissions or misstatements in the registration statement because of their status as underwriters.
-We may be sued by selling security holders if omissions or misstatements result in civil liability to them.